-Odds are you have already taken the boat out on the water this season.
+Odds are you’re anxious to take the boat out on the water this season.
 As much fun as that can be, there is some needed basic maintenance that goes along with the good times.
-Boating Basics pointed out recently that 8% of boating accidents are maintenance related, so let’s do our part now to make the most of your boating season.
-Refer to a general boating manual for basic stuff and general maintenance to the vessel, or the specific manual for the make/model of your outboard, inboard, or stern drive.
+Recently it has been reported that 8% of boating accidents are maintenance related, so let’s do our part now to make the most of your boating season.
+Refer to our general boating manual for basic stuff and general maintenance to the vessel, or the specific manual for the make/model of your outboard, inboard, or stern drive.

 Keep it clean